-The Makerspace is not just about the latest technical application or creating the next big invention, it’s about problem solving, creativity and building a culture of making and what better way to do that than working than a team building workshops.
+The Makerspace is not just about the latest technical application or creating the next big invention, it’s about problem solving, creativity and building a culture of making and what better way to do that than working on a team building workshop.
 We offer a variety of activities for work groups, campus clubs, classes and committees.
 In addition, we encourage students to think about reserving the space for a social event that involves making.
 Our workshops are best scheduled for 1 to 1.5 hours.
 Please contact firstname.lastname@example.org to discuss, plan and schedule a workshop.

 Marshmallow Spaghetti Challenge: Used widely by the Stanford School of Design, this challenge is a great activity to establish collaborative work groups and to encourage design thinking.
 Students work in groups of 3 or more to build a tower using only a few supplies.
 At the end of the time, groups present their structures and talk about the challenges.